gregoryfuta/ftv-demo-backend/README.md

 ## TL;DR

-Run from the command line:
+To run the backend services, execute from the command line:

 ```shell
 docker-compose up --build
 ```

 Wait till the servers will be build and docker will run

+To run the frontend application, see the [forontend/README.md](frontend/README.md):

+## The example backend requests

 Execute `curl` calls form the command line: